avengers-p11/Documentation/Application CI Design/Golang CI Checks/Dependency Scanning/README.md

 | **Handle Vulnerabilities Promptly**| When a vulnerability is detected, address it as quickly as possible by updating the affected dependencies or applying patches. |
 | **Limit Dependency Scope**         | Reduce the number of dependencies to minimize the attack surface and maintain cleaner code. |

-## Recommendations and Conclusion
+## Recommendations
 | Recommendation                   | Description                                                                 |
 |-----------------------------------|-----------------------------------------------------------------------------|
 | **Security First**                | Always prioritize security by regularly scanning dependencies for vulnerabilities to prevent potential security breaches. |
 | **Automation**                    | Automate the scanning process to ensure dependencies are checked continuously throughout development and integrated into your CI pipeline. |
 | **Tool Selection**                | Choose the right tool based on your project requirements, considering factors like ease of use, integration options, and specific features that meet your needs. |
 | **Regular Maintenance**           | Keep your dependencies up-to-date and avoid dependency bloat.
 This ensures long-term health of your project and minimizes the risk of vulnerabilities. |

-By following the above practices, you can enhance your Go projects' security, stability, and maintainability.
+## Conclusion

+We will be using Gosec tool for dependency scanning for our golang project which is used in our Employee API in OT-Microservice.
+By using Gosec we can easily scan our dependencies of our project.

 ## Contact Information
 |    NAME           |   Email Address                       |